 It all started with a package of Players cigarettes.
 Coming home after fighting in World War II artist James Houston moved to the Canadian Arctic and lived and worked there for twelve years.
 In 1957 he was sharing a cigarette with an Inuit artist named Osuitok in Cape Dorset.
 The man who was carving a scene onto a walrus tusk looked at Houston’s pack of cigarettes and asked whether the artist in the south didn’t get very tired of painting the same picture of a sailor again and again on every package of cigarettes.

 Houston wanted to explain how a print is made but there were no words in the Inuktitut language to do so.
-Instead he took the walrus tusk Osuitok was carving, rubbed it with a mixture of oil lamp soot and spit and made a crude print on a piece of toilet paper.
+Instead, he took the walrus tusk Osuitok was carving, rubbed it with a mixture of oil lamp soot and spit and made a crude print on a piece of toilet paper.
 It was an “AHA” moment for Osuitok.
 “We could do that”, he said.

 Thus began the tradition of Inuit printmaking.
-It is the subject of a current exhibition at the Winnipeg Art Gallery.

 The first attempts at printmaking by Houston and his Inuit colleagues were pretty basic but when the Hudsons Bay Company put them up for sale in their Winnipeg store they sold like hotcakes.